-Always measure bleach - never use more than 1 cup for a full load.

-Use less bleach with EXTRA SMALL,

-SMALL and MEDIUM water level settings.
+Always measure bleach-never use more than 1 cup for a full load.
+Use less bleach with lower water level settings.

 - Follow directions on bottle for safe use. - Use a cup with a pouring spout to avoid spilling.

 TO USE: